Tom Kahn: Howard University

-Kahn, a white student, enrolled for his junior and senior years at Howard University, where he became a leader in student politics.
-Kahn worked closely with Stokely Carmichael, who later became a national leader of young civil-rights activists and then one of the leaders of the Black Power movement.
-Kahn and Carmichael helped to fund a five-day run of Three Penny Opera, by the Marxist playwright Berthold Brecht and the socialist composer Kurt Weill: "Tom Kahn—very shrewdly—had captured the position of Treasurer of the Liberal Arts Student Council and the infinitely charismatic and popular Carmichael as floor whip was good at lining up the votes.
+Kahn enrolled for his junior and senior years at Howard, where he became a leader in student politics.
+He worked closely with Stokely Carmichael, who later became a national leader of young civil-rights activists and then one a leader of the Black Power movement.
+Kahn and Carmichael helped fund a five-day run of The Threepenny Opera, by the Marxist playwright Bertolt Brecht and the socialist composer Kurt Weill: "Kahn—very shrewdly—had captured the position of Treasurer of the Liberal Arts Student Council and the infinitely charismatic and popular Carmichael as floor whip was good at lining up the votes.
 Before they knew what hit them the Student Council had become a patron of the arts, having voted to buy out the remaining performances."
 Kahn and Carmichael worked with Howard University's chapter of Student Nonviolent Coordinating Committee (SNCC).
-Kahn introduced Carmichael and his fellow SNCC activists to Bayard Rustin, who became an influential adviser to SNCC.
-Kahn and Rustin's emphasis on economic inequality influenced Carmichael.
+Kahn introduced Carmichael and his fellow SNCC activists to Rustin, who became an influential SNCC adviser.
+Kahn's and Rustin's emphasis on economic inequality influenced Carmichael.
 Kahn graduated from Howard in 1961.

 Leadership

-Kahn (along with Horowitz and Norman Hill) helped Rustin and A. Philip Randolph to plan the 1963 March on Washington, at which Martin Luther King Jr. delivered his "I Have a Dream" speech.
-For this march, Kahn also ghost wrote the speech of A. Philip Randolph, the senior leader of the civil-rights movement and the African-American labor movement.
-Kahn's analysis of the civil-rights movement influenced Bayard Rustin (who was the nominal author of Kahn's 1964–1965 essay "From protest to politics"), Stokely Carmichael, and William Julius Wilson.
+Kahn (along with Horowitz and Norman Hill) helped Rustin and A. Philip Randolph plan the 1963 March on Washington.
+For this march, Kahn also ghost wrote Randolph's speech.
+Kahn's analysis of the civil rights movement influenced Rustin (the nominal author of Kahn's 1965 essay "From Protest to Politics"), Carmichael, and William Julius Wilson.

 League for Industrial Democracy

-Kahn was Director of the League for Industrial Democracy after 1964.
-Beginning in 1960, he wrote several LID pamphlets, many of which were published in political journals like Dissent and Commentary, and some of which appeared in anthologies.
-Kahn's The Economics of Equality LID pamphlet gave an "incisive radical analysis of what it would take to end racial oppression".
+In 1964, Kahn became director of the League for Industrial Democracy.
+Beginning in 1960, he had written several LID pamphlets, many of which were published in political journals like Dissent and Commentary and some of which appeared in anthologies.
+His pamphlet The Economics of Equality gave an "incisive radical analysis of what it would take to end racial oppression".